testing-library/testing-library-docs/docs/react-testing-library/cheatsheet.md

 A short guide to all the exported functions in `React Testing Library`

 - **render** `const {/* */} = render(Component)` returns:
-  - all the queries from `DOM Testing Library`, bound to the document so there is no need to pass a node as the first argument
+  - All the queries from `DOM Testing Library`, bound to the document so there is no need to pass a node as the first argument
   - `unmount` function to unmount the component
   - `container` reference to the DOM node where the component is mounted